ansibleguy/collection_opnsense/docs/use_alias.md

 If you want to mass-manage aliases - take a look at the [multi_alias](https://github.com/ansibleguy/collection_opnsense/blob/stable/docs/use_multi_alias.md) module.
 It is scales better for that use-case!

+## Info

+For more detailed information on what alias types are supported - see [the documentation](https://docs.opnsense.org/manual/aliases.html).

 ## Usage

 ```yaml